Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The Q -conditions imply primitive stability

-Now, observe that if we choose $v_n$ a sequence of eigenvectors of unit length for an arbitrary scalar product, we may suppose (up to taking a subsequence) that it converges to a unit length vector $v_\infty$ so that:
+Now, observe that if we choose $(v_n)_n$ a sequence of eigenvectors of $g^nh$ for the eigenvalues $\mu_1(g^nh)$ of unit length for a fixed scalar product, we can choose a subsequence $(v_{\theta(n)})_n$ that converges to a unit length vector $v_\infty$.
+Since we have